GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The Analytical Engine does not occupy common ground with mere 'calculating machines.'
-It holds a position wholly its own, and the considerations it suggests are more interesting in their nature.
+> ### Any intelligent fool can make things bigger, more complex, and more violent.
+It takes a touch of genius – and a lot of courage – to move in the opposite direction.
 >
-> ~ *Ada Lovelace*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts